-I had a meeting with Armando Calcina, where I shared the activities we need to complete.
-I updated him on my progress and explained the tasks he needs to work on to catch up with the academy, as I am a bit more advanced.
+I had a meeting with Armando Calcina, where I shared the activities we needed to complete.
+I updated him on my progress and explained the tasks he needed to complete to catch up with the academy, since I'm a little more advanced.
+Later, I'll meet with Jhonatan Cortes to update him and involve him in the work with us.

 For this group project, I have reviewed two microcontrollers, the RP2040 and the ESP32-C, conducting a detailed comparison to identify their differences, potential, and architectures.